tzoahuna/fearless_simd/fearless_simd/README.md

 - `libm`: Use floating point implementations from [libm].
 - `safe_wrappers`: Include safe wrappers for (some) target feature specific intrinsics, beyond the basic SIMD operations abstracted on all platforms.
-- `half`: Use `f16` (16 bit floating point) support from the [half] crate.
-  If this feature isn't enabled, a minimal subset copied (under license) from that same crate is used.
-  Only supported on aarch64, as other supported architectures don't have hardware support for these types.
-  This feature is only useful if the `safe_wrappers` feature is enabled, to use the `core_arch::aarch64::Fp16` type.

 At least one of `std` and `libm` is required; `std` overrides `libm`.